 She played an integral role in the 2017 Ashes Series v England, scoring consecutive half centuries after being moved to the top of the batting order.
 She then became the first Australian wicket keeper to score a century for Australia v India in the ODI in March, 2018, belting 133 off only 118 balls.

-Alyssa is the niece of Ian Healy and married to Mitchell Starc.
+Alyssa is married to Mitchell Starc.

 Awards / Achievements

 First Female selected to play among boys in the elite private schools cricket competition in NSW aged 16.